wbalmer/petitRADTRANS/docs/content/installation.rst

 pRT relies on data (opacities, stellar spectra, planet data, pre-calculated chemical abundances) to perform its calculations.
 Those data will be downloaded automatically as needed.
 By default, the files are downloaded into the `<home>/petitRADTRANS/input_data` directory, where `<home>` is your home folder (shortcut `~` in most OS).
-This can be changed by modifying the pRT config file (see relevant section).
+This can be changed by modifying the pRT config file (see getting started section).

 Alternatively, the data can be accessed and downloaded `via Keeper here <https://keeper.mpdl.mpg.de/d/ccf25082fda448c8a0d0>`_.
 The planet data are fetched from the `Nasa Exoplanet Archive <https://exoplanetarchive.ipac.caltech.edu/>`_.